 |Information Source Code Documentation Contact How to Help Gallery|

-For details of which distributions the current release (valgrind-3.8.1) builds and runs its regression tests on, see the release notes.
+For details of which distributions the current release (valgrind-3.12.0) builds and runs its regression tests on, see the release notes.

-The following experimental ports have been done.
-Note that they have varying levels of completeness and may not work reliably, and may target older versions of Valgrind.
+The following ports have been done and are maintained outside the Valgrind repository.
+Note that they may have varying levels of completeness, may not work reliably, and may target older versions of Valgrind.

 Valgrind 3.X has the infrastructure to support multiple platforms.
 A platform is a specific (CPU,OS) pairing, such as x86/Linux or AMD64/Linux.